samrodd/ai-ml-projects/titanic-passenger-predict-survival/README.md

 Code uses a randomForestClassifier to predict the survival of passengers on the Titanic.
-The predictions are from the classifier are output into submission.csv test.csv is the testing data for the classifier, it does not have a column indicating whether the passenger survived. traain.csv is the training data for the classifier, it does have a column indicating whether the passenger survived.
+The predictions are from the classifier are output into submission.csv. test.csv is the testing data for the classifier, it does not have a column indicating whether the passenger survived. traain.csv is the training data for the classifier, it does have a column indicating whether the passenger survived.